 2. Kick Your Dominant Leg: The next step in a bridge kickover is to kick your dominant leg off the ground.
 (In the picture her leg should be straight.)

 3. Split Handstand: In the middle of the bridge kickover, you should be in a handstand with your legs in a split.
 During this step you should be squeezing your legs tight and pushing through your shoulders.

 4. Lever out of the handstand: Push through your shoulders in order to control your bridge kickover ending, so you can lever or “T” out of your handstand.

-5. Land it: Land your bridge kickover in a lunge.
-(Sorry I cropped her arms.)
+5. Land it: Land your bridge kickover in a lunge and then finish with your arms up.

 Muscles You Need for a Bridge Kickover

 Core: You need strong core stomach muscles to do a bridge kickover because they are what pull your legs up off the ground.

 Arms: You need arm muscles strong enough that they can hold your body up during the middle of the kickover.

 Legs: You need some leg strength to kick your leg off the ground in order to kickover.

 Exercises You Can Do at Home